 - Legal: The changing of a name and gender on official documents.

 - Medical: The use of hormones to alter secondary sex characteristics.

 - Surgical: Medical procedures to align someone’s external, physical characteristics with their gender identity.

-For gender dysphoria treatment that includes medical or surgical care, you can start by talking to your primary care doctor or a specialist in gender-affirming care.
+For gender affirmation that includes medical or surgical care, you can start by talking to your primary care doctor or a specialist in gender-affirming care.

-Treatment with a medical professional can include hormone therapy and/or surgery.
+A medical professional may be able to offer hormone therapy and/or surgery.

 Hormone therapy involves taking both supplemental hormones (estrogen or testosterone) and hormone-blocking medicines.
 These hormones can change your appearance and align your gender expression with your gender identity.
 Forms of medicine include topical gels and creams, external patches, and pills and injections.